Oshimani/machine-learning-project/readme.md

 Images are being fetched from 99spokes.com as they provide lots of images of bikes with white background.

 ### Requirements
-- Node v17.5 or higher (required fetch api)
+- Node v17.5 or higher (fetch api required)

 ### Download Images
 **make sure that the page url, selector and folder paths are configured propperly.**